Latest Posts

 Q: How did you get started designing?

 A: When I was in high school, I wanted to be an architect.
 However, I had no idea what I would do after high school, so I thought I’d try working in advertising.
 I worked for a few years and got a taste for design.
-I started learning how to create Photoshop and illustrator files and went to design school to learn more.
+I started learning how to create Photoshop and Illustrator files and went to design school to learn more.
 After I graduated, I decided to start my own business and have never looked back.

 Q: How does your experience with advertising help you in design?